 Some people think that pruning is difficult, that plants will die if they're not pruned on a precise date, or that all pruning needs to be done in the winter.
-The reality is that pruning is necessary to keep plants healthy and that there is no one set time for pruning all types of trees and shrubs.
+The reality is that pruning is necessary to keep tree and plants healthy and that there is no one set time for pruning all types of trees and shrubs.

 Pruning should be done to: